 Wycliffe’s jazz credentials are immaculate.
 He is one of the early members of the Wynton Marsalis Septet and the Lincoln Center Jazz Orchestra, as well as a featured guest artist on Billy Taylor’s Jazz at the Kennedy Center series.
 His quintet, known as Wycliffe Gordon and His International All Stars, has been the headliner in virtually every iconic jazz club and performing arts center in the world.
 After seeing them last night, I can understand why they are so popular.

 Perhaps the greatest joy in producing the cruises has been the opportunity to know many of the musicians over the years and learn about and from them.
 I have known Wycliffe since 2001.
 Together, we have seen a lot of different musicians come and go on The Jazz Cruise and our other programs.
-He has performed on our North Sea Jazz Cruise, Playboy Jazz Cruise, The Smooth Jazz Cruise, Blue Note at Sea, The Signature Jazz Cruises, and, in early ’24 will be adding Botti at Sea to his resume.
+He has performed on our North Sea Jazz Cruise, Playboy Jazz Cruise, The Smooth Jazz Cruise, Blue Note at Sea, The Signature Jazz Cruises and, in early ’24, will be adding Botti at Sea to his resume.
 Whenever a new program comes along, we know that Wycliffe will be someone whose music and personality will fit right in.
 After all, he is a genre all to himself.

 On a personal level, I love my time with Wycliffe.
 We call each other Sire, clearly as a joke.
 Neither of us qualify.
 I am unaware of any high social status or royal blood that we could claim.
 Instead, we share laughs, music and making sure that the audience has a great time.
 I marvel at his stage presence.
 He claims to think of me as a role model.
 I note that he has never identified what role that might be.